Milestone 5 Requirements

 PointOfSale.
 We would like it to be

-This opens the Project Properties, which includes fields for the default namespace and assembly names.
-Update both to use
+This opens the Project Properties, which includes a field for the default namespace.
+Update it to use

 Now all future classes you create in this project will begin in the

-FriedPiper.PointOfSale namespace by default, and when you compile the project, the file it creates will be FriedPiper.PointOfSale.dll.
+TheFlyingSaucer.PointOfSale namespace by default, and when you compile the project, the file it creates will be TheFlyingSaucer.PointOfSale.dll.

 Note that this does not change the namespace for existing files, so you’ll need to update the